jrjones/blog.jrj.org/_posts/2007-08-06-unboxed-tivo-hd.md

 date: 2007-08-06 12:47
 author: jrj
 comments: true
-categories: [Technology, TiVo, unboxed, Unboxing, Uncategorized]
+tags: [Technology, TiVo, unboxed, Unboxing, Uncategorized]
+category: Technology
 ---
 <div style="text-align: center"></div>
 The Comcast DVR, which is made by Motorola, is literally unusable.
 Rach and I suffered along with this thing for over a year because we can’t really do DirecTV at our place, and we needed HD capabilities.
 We missed our TiVo, but weren’t willing to give up HD.
 The series 3 was appealing, but too expensive.